khongorzulkhenchbish/khongorzulkhenchbish/README.md

 ## 🚀 Project Portfolio

 ### Project 1: Sentiment Analysis API
 A FastAPI-based REST API that performs sentiment analysis on text using a pre-trained DistilBERT model from Hugging Face.
-This project demonstrates a complete MLOps workflow including containerization, Kubernetes deployment, and CI/CD automation.
+This project demonstrates a complete MLOps workflow including containerization, Kubernetes deployment, and CI/CD automation and monitoring the metrics with Prometheus and Grafana.

 **Technologies Used:**
 <img src="https://img.shields.io/badge/Docker-2496ED?logo=docker&logoColor=white" />